Sp3ctral/GFU-473-Env/README.md

 > Everything below this line is completely optional and may only apply to Linux purists.

 ### SSH
-- Start the image then login using:
+- Start the image then login locally using:
 - Username: `seed`
 - Password: `dees`
+- `Sudo apt install ssh` on the terminal
-- Paste `hostname -I | awk '{print $1}'` into the console after logging in
+- Paste `hostname -I | awk '{print $1}'` into the terminal after logging in
 - Copy the IP address that was returned
 - Open up your favorite terminal (if you aren't using [Hyper](https://hyper.is/) you're missing out!) then paste this command in: `ssh seed@REPLACE_WITH_YOUR_IP_ADDRESS_FROM_ABOVE`
 - Type `seed` for the password